Nyanyan/Egaroucid/web_resources/en/console/index.md

 # Egaroucid for Console

 Operations differ depending on your OS.
-This software is for Windows and Linux.
+This software is for Windows, Linux and MacOS.